RobertTalbert/discretecs/MTH225-Winter2025/assignments/Learning Target Exam 2 solution guide.md

 3. When $n=1$ we have $11^1 - 6$ which is $11-6$ which equals $5$.
 This is a multiple of $5$.
 So the base case holds.
 4. Assume that for some positive integer $k$, $11^k - 6$ is a multiple of $5$.
 5. Prove that $11^{k+1} - 6$ is a multiple of $5$.

+### Notes

+- Some submissions said the predicate involved was, "For all positive integers $n$, the number $11^n - 6$ is a multiple of $5$."
+That is, they included the quantifier "for all positive integers $n$".
+As we discussed in class this is incorrect because including the quantifier turns the predicate into a proposition -- it is no longer a predicate.
+- Some submissions stated the base case was when $n = 0$.
+That's incorrect because the proposition says all **positive** integers, and $0$ is not positive.
+- Some submissions did not include the words "Assume that..." in the inductive hypothesis.
+This is an error, somewhat minor but easy to avoid.
+The inductive hypothesis is not just "$11^k - 6$ is a multiple of $5$" -- it is the statement to the reader that we are going to assume that this statement is true.
+Be sure to tell the reader you are *assuming* something.
+- Some submissions used the wrong quantifier on the induction hypothesis, saying "Assume that $11^k - 6$ is a multiple of $5$ **for every** positive integer $k$."
+This is incorrect because if we assume this, we are assuming that the entire proposition we are trying to prove.
+That's wrong; we are only assuming that the predicate is true in one step, not all of them.

+**Special note:** I am making a change to the grading rubric for this item to categorize all of the above as "minor" errors and on this problem moving forward you are allowed *no more than one* of these errors.